-I was thinking maybe it was because she didn’t want me to go because she was going to miss me.
+Maybe she was unenthusiastic because she didn’t want me to go, because she was going to miss me.
 Nope.
 That wasn’t it.
 She told me that me going to teach in Japan is only making it easier for other people to come to America and take all the good jobs.
-My jaw just dropped open.

 Why fly 6786 miles away just to teach English?